KnoxTheDev/SecGM/README.md

 # SecGM Mod

-SecGM is a simple Minecraft Fabric mod that adds a private `/secgm` command, allowing players to switch between game modes (Survival, Creative, Adventure, Spectator) using numbers (`0`, `1`, `2`, `3`) without broadcasting their actions to the server or other players.
+SecGM is a Minecraft Fabric mod that adds a private `/secgm` command, allowing players to switch between game modes (Survival, Creative, Adventure, Spectator) using numbers (`0`, `1`, `2`, `3`) without broadcasting their actions to the server or other players.
 This mod is ideal for players who want to change game modes discreetly.

 ## Features